 Dr. Beth Samuels High School Program: Faculty

-Jesse Abelman teaches Tanakh at Ma’ayanot Yeshiva High School and taught in the Yesodot Skill-Building Program at Drisha.
-He is pursuing a PhD in Medieval Jewish History at Bernard Revel Graduate School and is a rabbinical student at the Rabbi Isaac Elchanan Theological Seminary.
-He received an MA in the Talmud Department of Yeshiva University.
+Jesse Abelman has taught in the Yesodot Skill-Building Program at Drisha.
+He is completing a PhD in Medieval Jewish History at Bernard Revel Graduate School in the fall.
+Jesse was ordained by the Rabbi Isaac Elchanan Theological Seminary and received an MA in the Talmud Department of Yeshiva University.

 Wendy Amsellem is a faculty member at Drisha and teaches at Yeshivat Maharat.
 She directed the July Kollel for women and the Dr. Beth Samuels High School Program and is a graduate of the Drisha Scholars Circle and high school programs.
 She is pursuing a PhD in Judaic Studies at New York University and has a BA in History and Literature from Harvard University.

 Josh Blaustein holds a B.A. in chemistry from Yeshiva University.
 He spent several years studying at Yeshivat Har Etzion, where he taught Gemara to Australian and South African students and received semikha from Rav Zalman Nechemiah Goldberg.
 Rabbi Blaustein has spent six years teaching high school Gemara, chemistry and physics at the Berman Hebrew Academy in Rockville, MD, and was the Greater Washington region’s winner of the Grinspoon-Steinhardt Award for Excellence in Jewish Education in 2012.
 He currently teaches Talmud and halakhah at SAR High School.